What’s more important than hot stocks? Having the right mindset, strategy, and tools.

 Joining my can help you get your feet wet and learn faster, but I still recommend several companies that have proven their worth for newbies in day trading.

-Following are four of my best recommendations.
+Here are four of my top recommendations.
 Check them out for yourself to determine the best solution for your specific needs.

 Before I talk about traditional online brokers, I want to share the benefits of getting on board with StocksToTrade.
 It’s an incredible platform that teaches you how to trade stocks in a low-stress, high-data environment.

-It’s not an online broker — at least, not yet — but it allows you to try paper trading, filter copious amounts of market data, isolate the stocks predicted to make big movements in the near future, and more.
+It’s not an online broker — at least, not yet — but it allows you to try paper trading, filter copious amounts of market data, isolate the stocks that might make big movements in the near future, and more.

 I’ve used TD and know lots of people who use it consistently.
 It’s one of the most well-known online brokers in the world, which gives it some immediate credibility.